JohnnyGuye/firestorm-core/packages/firestorm/README.md

-# FIRESTORM: the Firestore ORM
+# FirestORM: the Firestore ORM

 Firestorm is built around the official toolkit of firestore.